 - Request a full refund of what you paid toward your camper’s registration fee.

 - Donate a portion or all of your camper’s registration fee to the Covenant Harbor Fund to help sustain the ministry through the pandemic.
-Your donation is tax-deductible and will have double the impact thanks to generous friends of Covenant Harbor who offered to match (dollar-for-dollar up to $50,000) donations made to the Covenant Harbor Fund through camper registration fees.
+Your donation is tax deductible and will have double the impact thanks to generous friends of Covenant Harbor who offered to match (dollar-for-dollar up to $50,000) donation made to the Covenant Harbor Fund through camper registration fees.

 Health and Safety

 Covenant Harbor Fund and Covid-19 Impact